This post may contain affiliate links. For more information, please read my disclosure policy.

 Take field trips to local historical places as often as you can.
 This is especially true if you’re traveling.
-You can stop in Washington D.C. and check out the monuments and building.
+You can stop in Washington D.C. and check out the monuments and buildings.

 Stop by Gettysburg to recite the Gettysburg address and see the battleground.

 My parents stopped by the site of Custer’s Last Stand.
 It brought home to me the landscape of the plains.

-Walking along a castle’s ramparts imagining looking out at an army besieging the castle bring history to life.
+Walking along a castle’s ramparts imagining looking out at an army besieging the castle brings history to life.

-You see the actual places of the historical events.
+You see the actual places of historical events.

 Tapestry of Grace

 Tapestry of Grace makes teaching history creatively easy.
 The reading assignments include historical fiction, biographies, and textbooks.
-You’re given suggestion for projects, artwork, and movies to watch.
+You’re given suggestions for projects, artwork, and movies to watch.

 There are even lapbooks for each unit.

-Check out these samples of week plans to see all the ways Tapestry can help you teach history creatively to your children.
+Check out this sample to see all the ways Tapestry can help you teach history creatively to your children.